First things first:

 2. Margins

 The margins should be consistent throughout the entire paper.
 Standard measurements are 2–2.5 cm at the top and bottom, 3 cm on the left, and 2.5 cm on the right.
 Law students, in particular, should be cautious, as a correction margin of around 6 cm is often required.
 Ignoring margin guidelines can result in significant point deductions, especially for assignments with a specified page limit.
-Some students may try to gain an unfair advantage by altering margin settings to increase the writing area.
+Deviating margin settings may be interpreted as an attempt to artificially increase the text length.

 3. Page Numbers

 Errors in page numbering can be frustrating as well.
-Page numbers do not belong on the title page or in the top or bottom left corners of the document.
+Page numbers should not appear on the title page or in the left corners of the document.
 Otherwise, ensure the format is correct, the numbering is sequential, and any specific requirements from instructors or the university are followed.

 4. Length

 The maximum or minimum page/character count must be observed, even during the final stages of editing.
 Deviations of up to 10% are usually acceptable, but larger discrepancies will inevitably result in point deductions.
-If you’re slightly under the required length, consider cutting unnecessary filler words or adding an introduction and conclusion for each chapter to meet the page count.
+If you’re slightly under the required length,consider cutting unnecessary filler words if your text is too long, or adding brief introductions and conclusions to sections if it is too short to meet the page count.

 5. Font and Line Spacing